terrestris/distinct-wps/README.md

 ## Get distinct property values ##

-A WPS that can be used to retrieve distinct property values directly from the DB.
+A WPS for GeoServer that can be used to retrieve distinct property values directly from the DB.
 This works for PostGIS based layers and for layers based directly on a table.
 The table name and layer name must be identical, or the layer must be based on a custom SQL statement.